XiaHaoKU/xiahao.github.io/index.md

 ## Research Interests
-- **Conservation interventions:** The impacts of conservation/development initiatives on ecosystem services and human well-being
+- **Conservation assessment:** Evaluating the impacts of conservation/development initiatives on ecosystem services and human well-being
 - **Spatial planning:** Spatial prioritization in systematic conservation planning
 - **Land use/land cover:** Social-ecological consequences of land use/land cover change